vansh1999/Watchlist/README.md

 keep track of the movies you want to watch with a simple Watchlist app build with React js

 Used React/Material UI to build components .
 Used Context api for state management .
-It is simple & minimalistic app to add movies instantly it does not need Login/Signup so it stores your data to localstorage.
+It is simple & minimalistic app to add movies instantly , it does not need Login/Signup so it stores your data in localstorage.